Information and Facts about the Physical Bible

 It was once the most popular Bible.

-• Bishop's (BSH)
+The Bishop's Bible (BSH)

 1568 AD, Bishops of the Church of England.

-• Douay-Rheims (DRV)
+Douay-Rheims (DRV)

 1600 AD, Bishop Challoner.

-Supervised the translation for Catholics of England.
+He oversaw the translation process for the Catholics in England.

-• King James (KJV)
+The King James Bible (KJV)

 47 biblical scholars were translators.

-• Darby's (DBY)
+Darby's Bible (DBY)

-His translation was for the
+His translation was for the unlearned.

-• American Standard (ASV)
+American Standard Version (ASV)

-901 AD, Phillip Schaff in 1871 as requested by a church conglomerate.
+901 AD, Phillip Schaff, in 1871, as requested by a church conglomerate.

-• Revised Standard (RSV)
+Revised Standard (RSV)

 1946 AD, created by the National Council of Churches of Christ.

-• New American (NASB)
+New American (NASB)

-1971 AD, 51 scholars headed by Father Stephen J. Hartdegen.
+1971 AD: 51 scholars headed by Father Stephen J. Hartdegen.

-• New King James (NKJV)
+New King James Bible (NKJV)

 1982 AD, T. Nelson Publisher.

-Updated to enhance clarity and readability.
+The book has been updated to enhance clarity and readability.

-• New Revised Standard (NRSV)
+New Revised Standard (NRSV)

 1989 AD, National Council of the Churches of Christ.

-• New Living (NLT)
+New Living (NLT)

 1996 AD, created by Tyndale House.

-• English Standard Version (ESV)
+English Standard Version (ESV)

-2001 AD, Lane T. Dennis of the publishing ministry Crossway.
+2001 AD, Lane T. Dennis of the publishing ministry, Crossway.

-• New International (NIV)
+New International Version of the Bible (NIV)

-2011 AD, started 1965
+2011 AD, started in 1965.

-• Christian Standard (CSB)
+Christian Standard (CSB)

 2017 AD, published by the Lockman Foundation.